silver2row/bbgwGPS/README.md

     BBBW but w/ the Green heading for some reason.
 Although different, it works and it is a nice board.

+    The Grove GPS and BBGW are located in the files of photos.
+Enjoy...
 ...

 Seth

 P.S.
 That is all for now.
 Oh!

+a file for ` /etc/systemd/system/GPS.service ` is found below for starting your service...

 ```
 [Unit]